A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

 \subsubsection{Time-dependence and mapping between ensembles}

 We have not yet discussed time-dependence; we have only calculated $\Tr (\overline{\rho(0)}^2)$.
 If we naively define $\overline{\rho(t)}$ by time-evolving the OPE coefficient-averaged $\overline{\rho(0)}$, without any further averaging, then the purity will be constant (which does not match semiclassical bulk expectations).
-This is because \textit{any} coarse-graining prescription of the form \bne \rho(t) \mapsto \overline{\rho (t) } = e^{-iHt} \overline{\rho(0)} e^{iHt}, \ene which does not average over the Hamiltonian will give a time-independent purity $\Tr (\overline{\rho(t)}^2)$.
+This is because \textit{any} coarse-graining prescription which does not average over the Hamiltonian \bne \rho(t) \mapsto \overline{\rho (t) } = e^{-iHt} \overline{\rho(0)} e^{iHt}, \ene will give a time-independent purity $\Tr (\overline{\rho(t)}^2)$.
 As a further mismatch with semiclassical bulk expectations, we have also found in Eq.~\eqref{eq:mixpu} that $\overline{\rho(t)}$ is mixed at $t=0$ when $\omega \gtrsim c$, so we do not get that $\overline{\rho (t)}$ only becomes mixed \textit{after} the black hole has formed.